zacjjohnson/zacjjohnson/README.md

 - 👋 Hi, I’m Zac Johnson
 - 👀 I’m interested in building beautiful applications and writing beautiful code.
-- 🌱 I’m currently learning Javascript!
-Frontend and backend.
+- 🌱 I’m currently learning Fullstack Development
 - 💞️ I’m looking to learn as much as possible and would love any support/collaboration at any time.
 - 📫 How to reach me: find me on instagram @Zachariahjjohnson, or shoot me an email. wecooked@gmail.com.